 - Go backpacking / Go to a football game (NFL or D1)

-- Get an AA in Natural Science / Be more sustainable and natural
+- Finish typing up my master bird watching list / Get an AA in Natural Science / Be more sustainable and natural

 - Do gymnastics again